Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/explore_model_xquery2.md

 One of the goals are to use XQuery to begin explore your own data.
 Especially to get the model features you gathered in the LOD session.
 General goal to get more familiar with XQuery.

 ## Recap
-This is query where we left off yesterday:
+This is the query which we were evaulating when we left off yesterday:

 ```xquery
 xquery version "3.1";